Nolan-Little/inStep/readme.md

 inStep is a events management application targeted towards volunteer run organizations.
 It was created as a full stack capstone student project by Nolan Little.
 It was developed for use by a non-profit dance organization.
 It is currently deployed in beta at www.instep.events.
 Any feedback via an issue or via message is welcome.
 To contribute to development follow start guide [here](#Development).

+## Thank you
+Big thanks to current contributors.
+Bryan Nilsen created the logo for inStep.
+The Django Authentication system is based of off a team project boilerplate from Nashville Software School.

 ### Core Features

 - Event Organizer (primary user) can create an "Event Blueprint " containing the events name, description, and venue/location.